ARM-software/Arm-2D/documentation/introduction.md

 # Introduction for Arm-2D {#intro}

-This document mainly explains the basic concepts of Arm-2D.
-It doesn't matter whether you have read the **README** in the root directory or not.
+This document explains the basic concepts of Arm-2D.
+It doesn't matter whether you have read the **README** in the root directory.
 The content is suitable for everyone.

 ## 1 Overview

-At the beginning of your adventure, you might have a lot of questions in your mind, such as
+At the beginning of our adventure, you might have a lot of questions, such as

 - What is Arm-2D?
 - What problems does it solve?
 - Who are the target audiences?
 - What does Arm-2D consist of?
-- What are about the development environment?
+- What about the development environment?

 You will find the answers in the following sections.

 ### 1.1 What is Arm-2D

 If you want to design GUI applications in Linux, you don’t have to face hardware directly.
-The Linux ecosystem provides you with all necessary software components, including GPU drivers, GUI stacks and many handy interface reference designs.
+The Linux ecosystem provides you with all necessary software components, including GPU drivers, GUI stacks and many handy reference designs.

-Unfortunately, if you are an embedded developer mainly using Cortex-M devices, you have to face various display hardware directly.
-You might also handle non-standard 2D graphics accelerators from different silicon vendors in some devices.
-Although we have many GUI stacks to choose from, most of them lack direct support for your target device; hence you have to do the porting work yourself.
-In summary, using GUI in the Cortex-M system is feasible, but we have a lot of low-level work to do.
+Unfortunately, if you are an embedded developer using Cortex-M devices, you must face various display hardware directly.
+Even worse, you might face various non-standard 2D graphics accelerators from different silicon vendors.
+Many GUI stacks are available for embedded applications, but most of them are not ready for your target device immediately.
+As a result, you have to do the porting work first.
+In summary, using GUI in the Cortex-M system is feasible, but there is a lot of low-level work beforehand.

 **Figure 1-1 Ecosystem Comparison between Rich Embedded and Constraint Embedded System in GUI**